Luan plywood

 2. The Thickness of Luan Sheets Varies

+Consistency is critical for fabrication, but luan plywood often falls short in this area.
 The thickness can vary not only from sheet to sheet but within the sheet itself – sometimes by as much as 1/16″.
-These variations create headaches for the fabricator, especially when trying to get a consistent look and feel.
-Varied thicknesses can also cause the panels to break when they’re being bent.

 3. Luan Needs A Lot Of Prep Work